haluktiras/testing-junit5-mockito/README.md

 * Mockito basics
     - Creating mockito mocks with annotations and extentions
     - Injecting Mocks with mockito
+    - Writing tests and verifying interactions with mockito
+    - Verify Interactions with mockito mocks

 ## ToDo's
 * Mockito basics
-    - Writing tests and verifying interactions with mockito
     - Returining values from mockito mocks
+    - Write Mockito Tests for Vet Service